Labor Day Weekend – August 31st, September 1st, September 2nd, 2019

 "Cow Parsley and Lupine" by Michael Gibbons

-Internationally acclaimed artist, Michael Gibbons, will show a series of oil paintings of the “back side” of Toledo ’s Main Street and other locations around the town that he did over a 20 year period of time.
-Some five city vignettes of Toledo, as well as views of the South Bay, wet pastures, Yaquina Bay scenes, and the Industrial Park round out the collection of small paintings ranging in size from 6”x 8” to 6” x 12”.
-This original work is not framed and a significant courtesy allowance will be offered to collectors.
+Internationally acclaimed artist, Michael Gibbons, will show a series of oil paintings not previously shown in his Signature Gallery.
+The paintings feature scenes from the Yaquina Watershed over a 35 year period.
 This art will be presented in the Vicarage Garden that Gibbons opens to the public only for Art Walk.
 All are invited to enjoy a complimentary glass of Oregon wine and cheese with the artist who will be present to discuss his work.
-As has been the annual custom for Art Walk, Gallery Michael Gibbons offers an exclusive discount of 32% (1% for each year in business) on all prints, mugs, art cards and CD’s as a thank you to all of the collectors of his work.
-A free raffle of a framed and signed print by Gibbons will be offered in the gallery to be awarded to the lucky winner!
+As has been the annual custom for Art Walk, Gallery Michael Gibbons offers an exclusive discount of 26% (1% for each year in Art Walk) on all prints, mugs, and CD’s as a thank you to all of the collectors of his work.

-At 1:00pm each day of Art Walk 25 in the Vicarage garden, Gibbons will introduce artists from the Plein Air Show and from Victoria Ross, who will be showing in the Justice of the Peace Art Studio.
+At 1:00pm each day of Art Walk 26 in the Vicarage garden, Gibbons will introduce artists participating in this year's Toledo Art Walk.
 These artists will give short art talks and demos of their art.
 The public is invited to join friends for these informative talks and to relax in the beautiful garden setting while considering and selecting art for their private collections.
 Gallery Michael Gibbons is located in the 1926 Vicarage House Museum at 140 NE Alder St. , Toledo.

-Ivan Kelly’s painting “Six Bells” shows his mastery of marine painting.
+Ivan Kelly’s painting “Clearing, A Winter Evening” shows his mastery of marine painting.

 For 40 years Ivan Kelly has painted the landscapes from the Canadian Rockies all the way to the high desert of New Mexico.